jegfish/ram-dev-env/README.md

 This is the compiler we use for the Tiva.

 NOTE: These instructions are for installing the Arm GNU Toolchain ourselves.
-Ideally you would use a package manager.
+Ideally we would use a package manager.
 The reason for the current custom installation is that the version in Ubuntu 18.04's package repos is too old for our code.

 Links: